savi-dev/devi/README.md

 ### Storage

-1. Put a file to storage
+In order to put a file to storage

     savi_put_file <token> <filename> <expired time>

 It returns a tempUrl for putting the file.
 You can put your file via the tempUrl.

-2. Get a file from a storage
+In order to get a file from a storage

     savi_get_file <token> <filename> <expired time>